-*clears throat* I swear I’m not trying to get your attention.
+*coughs, clears throat* I swear I’m not trying to get your attention.
 It’s just that time of year, you know.
 I start to cough because my throat is easily irritated by the extremely dry air we get up north during the winter.
 I hate having to cough all the time because the people in line at the grocery store give me disgusted looks, but I can’t help it!
 Whether it’s dry, rasping cough or a mucus laden wet cough, we cover how to get rid of a cough below.

 No one likes a persistent cough, or the itchiness and pain that often come with a cough.
 So what causes a cough?
 It can be any number of things, really.
 Colds, the flu, bronchitis, smoking, allergies, dry air, acid reflux, emphysema, asthma: these are all possible causes of a cough or chronic coughs, and that’s just a short list.
 The treatment of a cough really does depend on why you’re coughing.
 So, in the hopes of helping your cure a cough, I’ve narrowed down the cough treatment suggestions to five possible avenues of action.
 Behold the five most common causes of coughing and the treatment required:

 If you’re a smoker and you want to get rid of a cough, then the obvious choice is to quit smoking.No only does smoking damage the cilia in your lungs, making it harder for them to eject phlegm and prevent infections, it also irritates your mouth, your sinuses, your throat, and your bronchial tubes—putting you at risk for something far worse than a cough.
-Your cough will go away when you’re forced to quit during your stay in the chemo ward.
+Your cough will go away when you’re forced to quit during your fight with cancer.

 Acid reflux can cause some people to cough, so it’s a good idea to get this treated as soon as possible.
 Acid reflux can irritate your throat and your sinuses, so when you sleep at night it’s a good idea to keep your head and chest elevated slightly, and to cease eating spicey foods and drinking.
 Treating heartburn with a proton pump inhibitor like Prilosec (OTC) might help you protect your mucous membranes and stop that cough.